 It was focused on research and development until commercialization occurred in 2003, when DDD licensed its TriDef 3D suite of software to Sharp for deployment on its revolutionary 3D laptop PC – the Sharp Actius RD3D.

-DDD’s largest shareholder is presently Arisawa Manufacturing Co of Japan, a Tokyo Stock Exchange-listed company.
-DDD’s second largest shareholder is Wistron Corporation, which is listed on the Taiwan Stock Exchange.
-Wistron manufactures billions of dollars of consumer devices annually, including notebook PCs, LCD TVs and smart phones for leading brands including Acer, Dell, HP, Sony, Toshiba and Blackberry.
+DDD’s largest shareholder was Arisawa Manufacturing Co of Japan, a Tokyo Stock Exchange-listed company.
+DDD’s second largest shareholder was Wistron Corporation, which is listed on the Taiwan Stock Exchange.
+Wistron manufactures billions of dollars of consumer devices annually including notebook PCs, LCD TVs and smart phones for leading brands including Acer, Dell, HP, Sony, Toshiba and Blackberry.